A fascinating pirate history experience, and epic miniature model show for schools, fairs and festivals

 Anne Bonny the Pirate Queen

-The show would be of particular interest to school children in KS2 (Key Stage 2), or those with an interest in pirates and history.
-The show can be used to stimulate writing tasks, discussion, question and answer sessions or even art projects.
+Ideal for children in KS2 (Key Stage 2), or those with an interest in pirates and history.
+The show can be used to stimulate creative writing, discussion, history topics, or art projects.
 The show can include an optional 'writing and understanding' worksheet for Key Stage 2 which you are welcome to photocopy and use.

 The show is available for schools, community groups and festivals.
 Given the detailed nature of the set, although it can reach large audiences, to enjoy the detail it particularly suits intimate audiences sitting close to the set.
 Several sittings or performance times throughout the day is advised.